axismaps/axis-jekyll/_guide/map-interaction.md

 Combinations of active filters can get complicated, and moreover sometimes it's easy to become engrossed in a map and forget that you're looking at a restricted set of data, so it's good to include visual reminders.
 This could be anything from small hints to explicit text.

 ![]({{site.baseurl}}/guide/images/eic_all_filters.jpg)
-*The map and data displays have been filtered by commodity (long ells), geography (Bombay), and a time range.
-The title area explicitly states all this.*
+<span class="caption">The map and data displays have been filtered by commodity (long ells), geography (Bombay), and a time range.
+The title area explicitly states all this.</span>

 ![]({{site.baseurl}}/guide/images/napa_active_filters.jpg)
-*Active filters hidden in menus are hinted at by numbers in the menu titles, showing the number of filters active within each.
-Note that the search results also states that results are from a restricted set of data.*
+<span class="caption">Active filters hidden in menus are hinted at by numbers in the menu titles, showing the number of filters active within each.
+Note that the search results also states that results are from a restricted set of data.</span>

 **Boolean logic can be tricky.**

 One challenge we run into a lot is how to deal with combinations of different filters (usually category toggles) from different places.
 Do we show data that matches Filter 1 AND Filter 2?
 Filter 1 OR Filter 2?
 Usually we settle on a logic of OR within a group of filters, and AND between groups, as demonstrated below.
 You might decide on something different, but it is always good to think this through.

 ![]({{site.baseurl}}/guide/images/napa_filter1.jpg)
-*No filters selected; all data present: 329 wineries.*
+<span class="caption">No filters selected; all data present: 329 wineries.</span>

 ![]({{site.baseurl}}/guide/images/napa_filter2.jpg)
-*Filter to wineries producing Merlot: 181 wineries.*
+<span class="caption">Filter to wineries producing Merlot: 181 wineries.</span>

 ![]({{site.baseurl}}/guide/images/napa_filter3.jpg)
-*Select a second variety; now we show wineries producing Merlot OR Pinot Noir: 210 wineries.*
+<span class="caption">Select a second variety; now we show wineries producing Merlot OR Pinot Noir: 210 wineries.</span>

 ![]({{site.baseurl}}/guide/images/napa_filter4.jpg)
-*Select a filter from the Features menu.
-We now show family-owned AND (Merlot OR Pinot Noir): 185 wineries.*
+<span class="caption">Select a filter from the Features menu.
+We now show family-owned AND (Merlot OR Pinot Noir): 185 wineries.</span>

-#### FINAL TIPS ON SEARCH AND FILTER
+#### Final tips on search and filter

 - Don't implement these if your map exists to tell a single specific story.
 Allowing the reader to stray from this by needlessly searching or filtering makes the map less effective.
 - Just as one can easily get lost geographically in the map, one can also get lost in complex combinations of searches and filters.
 Always provide easy ways to clear these and reset the map to its full, unrestricted data set.